rsham004/community-guide/session-notes/MCP/01-MCP-overview.md

 ## 🔍 What Is MCP (Model Context Protocol)?
 MCP is a **standardized protocol** that allows large language models (LLMs) to connect to external tools and services in a **unified, scalable, and structured** way.

+For example, an LLM cannot access a Gmail API by itself, but paired with a custom tool or an MCP server the LLM can do this.
+With tools, a different tool is required for each type of action an LLM needs to take, however MCP allows the LLM to carry out many different types of actions in a centralised, standardised way.

 Without MCP:
 - Every integration is bespoke.
 - APIs feel like different "languages".